-Our collaboratories are inclusive and open to all stakeholders to meet, explore and reconcile water security issues.
-They bring together local communities (many of whom are marginalised groups) and a cohort of 46 distinguished stakeholder partners, including partners from utilities, industry, local and national government, regulators, professional bodies, and the third sector who will play a crucial role in realising our systems approach to water security.
+Each country faces different development transitions that illustrate the global challenges to sustainable water security.
+Our collaboratories provide an inclusive space for all stakeholders to meet on an equal basis to explore water security issues, share ideas, formulate activities, reconcile trade offs, and apply interventions according to their development needs.
+They bring together local communities (many of whom are marginalised groups), researchers from five countries (Colombia, Ethiopia, India, Malaysia, and the UK) and a cohort of distinguished stakeholder partners - from utilities, industry, local and national government, regulators, professional bodies, and the third sector - who play a crucial role in realising our systems approach to water security.